In this issue, we talk about how to lock down your privacy settings on Facebook. And also find out how to securely store your precious digital photos.

 - Adjust timeline and tagging: In the privacy settings, you can explicitly control who can tag you, who can see or share the tagged content, and what shows up on your newsfeed.

 Tightening your Facebook privacy only takes a few minutes, but it can save you a whole lot of trouble in the future.
-If you need help with this, you can reach out to us at firstname.lastname@example.org and we will be happy to assist.
+If you need help with this, contact us today and we will be happy to assist.